soapbox-pub/rebased/docs/api/differences_in_mastoapi_responses.md

 - `preview`: boolean, if set to `true` the post won't be actually posted, but the status entitiy would still be rendered back.
 This could be useful for previewing rich text/custom emoji, for example.
 - `content_type`: string, contain the MIME type of the status, it is transformed into HTML by the backend.
 You can get the list of the supported MIME types with the nodeinfo endpoint.

+## PATCH `/api/v1/update_credentials`

+Additional parameters can be added to the JSON body/Form data:

+- `no_rich_text` - if true, html tags are stripped from all statuses requested from the API
+- `hide_followers` - if true, user's followers will be hidden
+- `hide_follows` - if true, user's follows will be hidden
+- `hide_favorites` - if true, user's favorites timeline will be hidden
+- `show_role` - if true, user's role (e.g admin, moderator) will be exposed to anyone in the API